What to Tell Your Interior Designer Before Your Consultation

 Hard deadlines also influence which contractors you’ll be able to work with.
 Most good contractors are booked out at least 8 weeks, but some contractors are booked out for a year or more.
 The more flexible you are with your timeline, the bigger the pool of contractors you’ll be able to pick from.
 If you find a contractor that’s the perfect fit for your project I recommend waiting for them if possible.

 Don’t forget that the design process also takes time as well.
 Those 7 minute long design sessions you see on “reality” TV shows before a commercial are not real.
 A thoughtful, comprehensive, design process takes at least 8-12 weeks to complete.
-We need a finalized design before we place any orders and certainly before the contractor starts their work.
+We need a finalized design before we can place any orders and certainly before the contractor starts their work.
 Our projects from consultation to construction completion usually take at least 6 months.
 However, if you’re planning on renovating an entire home, the process from design to construction will take longer.

 Project timeline conversations allow us to help you manage expectations.
 There are times when a prospective client calls and tells us that they want their kitchen renovation completed (design and construction) in two months and I quickly tell them that’s not feasible for the level of work we provide.
 I’d rather tell a homeowner the truth up front and not get the job, than get the job and disappoint the homeowner later.